HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema_v2.md

 - "lastModified": The most recent modification time for any object in the domain
 - "num_groups": The number of groups in the domain (including the root group)
 - "num_datatypes": The number of datatypes in the domain
 - "datasets": A map of datasets belonging to the domain.
-Each item has keys for "lastModified", "num_chunks", and "allocated_bytes"
+Each item has keys for "lastModified", "num_chunks", "allocated_bytes", "linked_bytes", and "num_linked_chunks"
 - "num_chunks": The number of chunks present in the domain (across all datasets)
 - "allocated_bytes": Amount of storage used by chunks in the domain
 - "metadata_bytes": Amount of storage used by metadata objects (objects with a .json suffix) in the domain
+- "linked_bytes": Amount of storage used by datasets in the domain that link to external HDF5 files
 - "scan_start": Timestamp for when the domain scan process started
 - "scan_complete": Timestamp for when the domain scan process comnpleted
+- "md5_sum": A md5 checksum of metadata and chunk data used in the domain

 ### Summary example